UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While DIY kits offer quick screening for basic water chemistry, certified lab tests provide full analysis for health and legal concerns.

-Once you identify a potential issue, you must decide how to proceed with testing.
-Water quality testing kits vary wildly in scope, methodology, and price.
-Think of a DIY kit as a rapid screening tool for basic chemistry, whereas a professional lab acts as a definitive diagnostic test for toxic threats.
-The table below outlines the primary differences.
+Once you recognize a potential issue or review your local CCR, you have to decide how to proceed with testing.
+Testing methods vary dramatically in scope, reliability, and price.
+Think of a DIY kit as a rapid screening tool for basic chemistry, whereas a professional lab acts as a definitive diagnostic test for serious toxic threats.
+Review the comparison table below to select the right approach for your household.

-DIY Test StripsModerate$10 – $30MinutesHardness, pH, chlorine, and iron
+DIY Test Strips$10 – $30Low to ModerateMinutesHardness, pH, and residual chlorine

 Infographic comparing costs of DIY strips, mail-in kits, and full lab analysis for water testing.